jerdog/streamlining-devex-slidev/slides.md

 - Determine success, like reduced deployment times / error rates

 <!--
-When you start setting clear goals, it's important to know what the desired outcome for your organization is and then be clear with specific objectives, such as improving workflow efficiency, enhancing collaboration, and ensuring consistency across pipelines.
-Align those goals with the broader business objectives, which helps prioritize your efforts and drive tangible improvements.
+You can't set clear goals, without knowing the desired outcome for your organization.
+That's really the only way to set specific, achievable objectives.
+A few examples of those would be: improving workflow efficiency, enhancing collaboration, and ensuring consistency across pipelines.
+But your goals _must_ align with the broader business objectives, which helps prioritize your efforts and drive tangible improvements.
 Then regularly review your progress and adjust as needed to ensure that you're on track to achieve your goals.
 -->

 ---